 This lush green island houses the best Marriott I have ever stayed in, and if you pick the right room, you will get your own private plunge pool (pictured above!).
-The main building sits in the island’s center and is home to most rooms, the rooftop bar, and the pool.
+The main building sits in the island’s center, home to most rooms, the rooftop bar, and the pool.

-This resort is so idyllic, so totally peaceful and relaxing that you really won’t want to leave.
+This resort is so idyllic, peaceful, and relaxing that you won’t want to leave.
 The craziness of St. Marks Square, Gondolas, and tourists seem a world away.
 If you do get bored, the hotel’s extremely regular and comfortable shuttle boat whizzes you right onto St Marks Square.

 3. Bulgari Hotel London

 Bvlgari Hotel London is located in the heart of central London’s most prestigious area, Knightsbridge, just steps away from Harrods, Hyde Park, and Kensington’s museums.
-The 85 rooms and suites, with exquisite Italian detailing throughout, are considered to be among the largest in the city.
+The 85 rooms and suites, with exquisite Italian detailing throughout, are considered among the city’s largest.